Ayushtwentysix/Contact-form/README.md

 5. [Report Bugs](#Report-Bugs)

 ## Introduction
+We will create two files here - ```index.js``` and ```main.hbs```.
+The index.js is present in functions directory and it contain server code.
+The main.hbs is present in views directory which is inside functions directory and it has HTML contact form.

-We'll use the function that send emails using **[Nodemailer](https://www.npmjs.com/package/nodemailer)** dependency (a node based Email client with comprehensive EMail server setup).
-There are four input boxes:
+We'll will use **[Nodemailer](https://www.npmjs.com/package/nodemailer)** dependency to send mails.
+There are four input boxes in HTML form:
 - Sender email address **(required)**
 - Receiver mail address **(required)**
 - Subject
 - Message

-After we click on submit, then both the mail address are validate first.
+After we click on submit, both the mail address go through validation process.
 If any one of them is not a valid email address, then an error is generated (shown below in image).
 ![error](https://res.cloudinary.com/dzdj5vlz4/image/upload/v1554367826/error_contact.png)

 ## Configuration

 First install [Node.js](https://nodejs.org/en/download/) for your environment.
+**Nodemailer requires Node.js v6.0.0 or newer.**

 Then run the following commands to make directory & initialize package.json .
 ```sh
 $ mkdir contact_form